LeandroParisi/My_Complete_FullStack_Course/README.md

 ### Payment conditions:

-1. Monthly: All the classes of a month are paid at the end of that month - no discount
+1. Monthly: All the classes of a month are paid at the end of that month, no discount
-2. Monthly ahead: All the classes of a month are paid at the begging of that month - 5% discount ($9.576 / 12.768)
+2. Monthly ahead: All the classes of a month are paid at the begging of that month, 5% discount
-3. 50 - 50: 50% paid at the beggining of the course, 50% paid at the end - 7.5% discount ($9.324 / 12.432)
+3. 50 - 50: 50% paid at the beggining of the course, 50% paid at the end, 7.5% discount
-4. Paid ahead: The whole value is paid ahead - 10% discount ($9.072 / 12.096)
+4. Paid ahead: The whole value is paid ahead, 10% discount

 _____